What is the Age of Consent in Michigan?

 Violating an age of consent law is known as statutory rape.
 In Michigan, if you engage in sexual activity with a child who is below the age of consent, you may be convicted of statutory rape, which is also called criminal sexual conduct.

-Michigan criminal sexual conduct charges attract stiff penalties, which includes prison time, GPS monitoring, sex offender registration, etc. With that said, if you are accused of what is sexual penetration with a person below the age of 13 (i.e. criminal sexual conduct 1st degree), you may be punished with a mandatory minimum sentencing of 25 years in prison.
+Michigan criminal sexual conduct charges attract stiff penalties, which include prison time, GPS monitoring, sex offender registration, etc. With that said, if you are accused of sexual penetration with a person below the age of 13, you may be punished with a mandatory minimum sentencing of 25 years in prison.

 Michigan’s laws also prohibit teachers from engaging in sex with students aged 16 or 17 years old.